-If your desk is cluttered with month old invoices and dirty mugs (just us?) and you want your cooling fan to take up as little space as possible, the Prem-I-Air USB desk fan is ideal.
+If your desk is cluttered with month old invoices and dirty mugs (just us?) and you want your cooling fan to take up as little space as possible, our desk fans is ideal.
 Only 150mm in diameter, this fan can be easily clipped on to your computer screen and angled so you get just the right amount of breeze.

 Use a refreshing spray